David Livingstone Smith, Ph.D.

 Research interests

-Dehumanization, ideology, race.
+Dehumanization, ideology, propaganda, racism, antisemitism,